#101 The Hidden State

 “The Hidden State” Workshop

 On Sunday, March 15, 2026, 6 - 8 pm CST, join Laurence Musgrove for a discussion of this assignment, the growth of state-sponsored surveillance and silencing, as well as the four-tiered strategies above, along with samples from each.
-More here on this workshop and access.
+Materials from the workshop are here.

 Submission Guidelines